raphaelbp12/data-server-ia-topview-car/README.md

 `docker build --pull --rm -f "dockerfile" -t dotnetcoreflickerprojectserver:latest "."`
 ### running the image
 `docker run --rm -it  -p 4040:4040/tcp dotnetcoreflickerprojectserver:latest`

+# Future Work
+There are some features missing that were not implemented due the time available.
+It would be nice to have unit tests, a Distributed Cache System implemented on Redis and also identify some points to improve the usage of the SOLID principles.

+* **Config Files** - it is a must have to easily change the environments, an example would be the base URL and the ports.
+* **Unit Tests**
+* **Redis Cache System**
+* **SOLID improvements**